sasabolic/jackpot/README.md

 # Jackpot Service

-A Spring Boot (Java 21) service that simulates a jackpot system.
+A Spring Boot service that simulates a jackpot system.
 It records incoming bets, contributes a portion of them to a jackpot pool, and evaluates rewards using configurable contribution/reward models.

 ---